udaypalsinghdhillon/GC_CS1/README.md

 In contrast, casual riders show a stronger preference for electric bikes, which constitute 53% of their rides.
 Classic bikes follow at 43%, with docked bikes making up a small 4% of the rides.
 This suggests that casual riders may prefer the convenience and speed of electric bikes for their occasional use.

 ## 3. Question: What is the number of trips booked by members and non-members(casual) ?
-We calculate the number of rides booked by members and casual riders and how does it vary:
+Calculated the number of rides booked by members and casual riders and how does it vary based on:
-- a) Monthly
+- a) Month
 - b) Day of the week
 - c) Peak/non-peak hours